jarneyclub/Tufts-Schedule-Generator/README.md

 > Frontend:

-React JS -
+a) React JS
-Render automatic shuffling of courses in a week schedule
+- Render automatic shuffling of courses in a week schedule

 > Backend:

 a) Node JS
 - Express (API to get course info from database)

 b) Python
 - Web scrape course catalog